AJBLKCH8N/AlexDao/README.md

+**** INSTRUCTIONS FOR ALEX*****\

+Since youre going to create a brand new front end, you can ignore everything except for 'SmartContracts' folder.

+PRELIMINARY REQUIREMENTS:
+So first, what youre going to want to do is:
+ a) Create a Metamask wallet (install this in your browser as a browser extension):
+ i) go to this link: https://metamask.io/ ii) Download and install Metamask iii) Once metamask is installed,

+ deploy the Smart Contract to

 #Smart Contract Folder
 the DAO.SOl smart contract allows for token holders (NFT Holders) to create and vote on submitted proposals.
 This version is based on the project tutorial by MoralisWeb3.